dataf1ow/K-Mix_RemoteScript/README.md

 b0.1: Added control over the first 8 channels, and the master fader.
 3/16

 b0.1.1: Added a sesison view and navigation to give access to all tracks.
+Added track select buttons.
+Added Panning, and Send conttrol for the selected track.
 3/17